top of page

 What happens next?

-The LA should then use the working document to narrow down the key issues by accepting anything that they agree with, using the key to show agreement.
+The LA should then use the working document to narrow down the key issues by accepting anything with which they agree, using the key to indicate agreement.
 The LA may also suggest other amendments using the key.
-The document will go back and forth between you and the LA right up until the hearing date, with agreements being reached.
+The document will be exchanged between you and the LA until the hearing date, with agreements being reached.
 Each time a new working document is sent, it must be renumbered and redated.

-By the time you get to the appeal hearing date, the areas of the working document that are not agreed will be the focus for the hearing.
+By the time you get to the appeal hearing date, the areas of the working document that are not agreed upon will be the focus of the hearing.

 If you are asking for a particular placement, think about how your child or young person’s needs and provision can show that this placement is needed.
 For example, if you are looking for an extended day curriculum, then it needs to be clear from section F that your child or young person needs educational programmes to meet their special educational needs outside of the normal school day.